-Students will recite a memorized poem.
+For the second recitation, students will recite a memorized poem.
 These should not be haikus or poems chosen based solely on length.
 Note: you may not recite only a part of a longer poem; the memorized poem must be a complete poem.
 Again, the poem must be approved prior to presenting.